Mercury (Marvel Comics): World War Hulk

-Mercury is one of the students that intercepts the Hulk.
+Mercury is one of the students who intercept the Hulk.
 Mercury helps in keeping Hulk pinned down in the first attack but is knocked away.
-When X-23 blinds him she joins in taking him down alongside Surge, Beast and X-23 but they are all knocked away when Hulk's eyes grow back.
+When X-23 blinds him she joins in taking him down alongside Surge, Beast, and X-23 but they are all knocked away when Hulk's eyes grow back.
 Mercury gets back up and attacks him from behind but Hulk grabs her and squishes her against the ground.
-Later while the rest of the X-Men are still defeated from the Hulk's attack, Mercury tries one more time to defeat the rampaging green goliath.
+Later while the rest of the X-Men are still defeated from the Hulk's attack, Mercury tries one more time to defeat Hulk.
 During the course of the battle, the Hulk was shown the recent graveyards of all of the deceased mutants that died after M-Day.
-Mercury then describes in detail the deaths of Laurie Collins and Brian Cruz, causing the Hulk to understand his self-righteous tantrum is wrongly directed towards Xavier's affiliation with the Illuminati.
-Seeing these graveyards reminds the Hulk of his fallen companions on Sakaar, and with that understanding, he leaves Xavier unharmed.
+Mercury then describes in detail the deaths of Laurie Collins and Brian Cruz, causing Hulk to understand his self-righteous tantrum is wrongly directed towards the Illuminati, who banished him from Earth.
+Seeing these graveyards reminds Hulk of his fallen companions on Sakaar, and with that understanding, he leaves Xavier unharmed.